WHAT IS A ROBOT LAWN MOWER?admin2021-02-23T09:26:29+11:00

 Typically, the robotic lawnmower is so quiet you can run them at night without disturbing your neighbours.

 Robot lawn mowers sit low to the ground, have a very stable base and a high power to weight ratio.

 This allows them to cope well with steep slopes up to 30 degrees or more (55 degrees for the Ambrogio).

-Mowers with larger wheels tend to be able to handle slopes more easily.
+The robotic lawnmower with the larger wheels tend to be able to handle slopes more easily.
 No longer do you need to haul heavy petrol mowers up your lawn; your robot mower does it all for you effortlessly.

 ROBOT LAWN MOWER PRODUCTS

-The Worx Landroid comes in a number of models suitable for lawns up to 1,500 metres in size.
+The Worx Landroid robotic lawnmower comes in a number of models suitable for lawns with area capacity of up to 1,500 metres in size.

 Worx have built a solid reputation and features such as rain sensors, anti-theft protection and voice control are standard with their models.